What are Melrose peppers?

 This is where some of the confusion about where the Melrose pepper sits with heat comes into play.
 They look like they should be hotter since their shape is similar to chilies further up the pepper scale.
 They grow to four to six inches in length and taper from broader shoulders down to a point.
 They also tend to curve like hotter chilies, so it’s to be expected that some confusion is bound to happen.
 They look a lot like the cubanelle – the popular Italian frying pepper with a mild simmering heat.

 In color, like nearly all peppers, the Melrose ages from a garden green to a deep red.
 They also have thin walls – again like cubanelles – but their skin tends to be a little more leathery which helps them hold their shape as a stuffing pepper even with the thin skin.

 What do they taste like?
 Are they that sweet?

 They are sweeter than you likely think, especially as they age to their red hue.
 This is what makes them as popular as they are – both in the Chicago area and increasingly around the globe.
 The sweetness dwarfs what you get from sweet bell peppers.

 How did Melrose peppers end up in Chicago?

 For many, Melrose peppers and their rich sweetness are more enjoyable than bell peppers.
 One thing is for certain – they are definitely more unique in flavor.
-If you enjoy sweet peppers (and many do) and love experimenting with them in the kitchen, the Melrose should be on your radar.
+If you enjoy sweet peppers (and many do) and love experimenting with them in the kitchen, this chili pepper should be on your radar.
 They provide a lot of culinary options.